 Well… kinda.
-But the fact is, though Mr. Darcy himself can only claim the rank of gentleman, because he doesn’t have an actual title, his blood is pretty blue.
+But the fact is, though Mr. Darcy himself can only claim the distinction of gentleman, because he doesn’t have an actual title, his blood is pretty blue.
 Probably quite a lot bluer than Elizabeth’s, because he’s the grandson of an earl.

 How on earth do I know that, you ask?
 Because – you’re right – Jane Austen never says it.
 At least not openly.
 But very, very slyly, she slides the pieces in.

 Let me explain.

 Mr. Darcy’s father had no title, or as the eldest (and only) son he would have inherited it, along with the luscious Pemberley.
 That’s also why his sister Georgianna is Miss Darcy, because for her to be anything else would depend on her father’s rank.

-But their mother was Lady Anne, and that’s a title she could only have acquired through her father – a father who ranked pretty high in the aristocracy, at least an earl.
+But their mother was Lady Anne, and that’s a title she could only have acquired through her father – a father who ranked pretty high in the aristocracy, at least an earl, or perhaps a duke.

-So how do I know that Grandpapa was an earl, and not a duke?– It’s true that if he’d been a duke, his daughters would have still been Lady Anne and Lady Catherine, exactly the same.
+So how do I know that Grandpapa was an earl, and not a duke?– If he’d been a duke, his daughters would have still been Lady Anne and Lady Catherine, exactly the same.

 It’s because of that cousin of Darcy’s, Colonel Fitzwilliam.
 He’s described as a younger son, indicating that his father is titled but it’s his older brother who will inherit.
 Eldest sons of earls use a secondary title of their father’s, while younger sons, unlike their sisters, get no special designation.
 (One of very few examples of women getting more honors than men, in the aristocratic system.)